zmike/zmike.github.io/_posts/2023-02-08-separable.md

 The blog post might go on infinitely if I actually did all that, so instead I've turned to our lord and savior, [VK_EXT_descriptor_buffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_descriptor_buffer.html).
 This allows me to reuse most of the existing descriptor buffer code for creating layouts, and then I can just write my descriptor data to an arbitrary bound buffer rather than create new pools/sets/templates.

 ## The Tricky Part
 As a veteran user of descriptors and member-with-voting-rights of the Vulkan Descriptor Bloggers Consortium, nothing described above poses the slightest challenge.
 The hard part of SSO handling is the actual pipeline management.
-Because all the precompiles are done per-shader in threads, there's no reusable objects for caching with shader variants.
-These shaders can have exactly one variant, the default, and anything else is effectively not possible.
+Because all the precompiles are done per-shader in threads, there's no reusable objects for caching with shader variants, nor is there a way to compile such variants asynchronously anyway.
+These shaders can have exactly one variant, the default, and anything else is not possible.

 After a number of iterations on the concept, I settled on having a union in the `zink_gfx_program` struct which omits all of the mechanics for managing shader variants.
 The "separable" `zink_gfx_program` object functions like this:
 * app binds SSO program